angularjs-recipes/portfolio/README.md

 # Portfolio

-Build your own portfolio with AngularJS from A to Z.
+Build your own portfolio with AngularJS from A to Z. Run this application:

-## Run this application
 ```bash
 git clone git@github.com:angularjs-recipes/portfolio.git
 cd portfolio